Teves Consulting

 • Water supports other systems — food, energy, finances, and decision-making all become easier when water is stable.

-Purpose: Explain how to think clearly about water by focusing first on access, storage, and quality, while avoiding unnecessary complexity or overbuilding.
+Help readers think clearly about water by focusing on reliable access, manageable storage, and practical quality control without unnecessary complexity or overbuilding.

 Water is one of the simplest systems to understand and one of the easiest to overlook.
 It is needed every day, yet it is rarely planned for until something goes wrong.

-Water systems can become complex when viewed at scale: infrastructure, treatment, distribution, and quality control.
-But at the individual level, the problem is much simpler.
+At large scale, water systems involve infrastructure, treatment, distribution, and regulation.
+But at the household level, the challenge is usually much simpler.

-The challenge is not understanding water.
-The challenge is assuming it will always be available in the same way it is today.
+The real problem is not complexity.
+The problem is assuming water will always be available in the same way it is today.

 Clarity begins by separating what is essential from what is assumed.